-Nonstop Service To 175+ Destinations, Including 34 International • 6th Largest Airport In The U.S. (Aircraft Movements) • Averaging 700 Daily Departures • Serves More Than 50M Passengers Annually • Home To Norfolk Southern's Charlotte Regional Intermodal Facility
+Nonstop Service To 180 Destinations • Service to 35 International • 6th Largest Airport In The U.S. (Aircraft Movements) • Averaging 1,600 Daily Aircraft Operations • Serves More Than 50M Passengers Annually On Average • Home To Norfolk Southern's Charlotte Regional Intermodal Facility

 Port of Charleston

 120 Miles SE

 7th Largest U.S. Port • #2 U.S. Port For North Europe Container Volume • Deepest Water In The Southeast • All Major Container Carriers • Double Truck Moves Averaging 55 Minutes • Expanding Neo-panamax Service With Channel Deepening To 54', Entrance To 54' By 2020 • International Destinations: Africa, Asia, Australia, Central America, Europe, Southamerica • Intermodal And Merchandise Rail Services Through CSX And Norfolk Southern

 Port of Georgetown

 Dedicated Breakbulk & Bulk Cargo specialized For Cement, Aggregates, Forest Products, Metals • CSX Rail-served warehousing space • Provides nearly 28 acres Of open storage and over 100,000 SF of warehouse space